15532th/avtdl/README.md

 ### Web UI

-After avtdl startup web interface is available on <http://localhost:8080>, unless different port is specified in the [settings](#settings) section.
-It includes configuration editor, meant to provide alternative to manual editing of configuration file.
+After avtdl startup, the web interface is available on <http://localhost:8080>, unless a different port is specified in the [settings](#settings) section.
+It includes a configuration editor, meant to provide an alternative to manual editing of the configuration file.
 See [info.md](avtdl/ui/info/info.md) for more detailed description.

 ### Configuration